crumblingstatue/cowbump/KEYBINDS.md

 F12: Opens the Debug menu.
 Q: Opens Sequences menu.
 T: Opens Tags menu.
-P,N: Previous and Next, scrolls the red highlight (used for) forwards and backwards through the menu.
+P,N: Previous and Next, scrolls the red highlight forwards and backwards through the list of images.
 F: Opens Filter menu.
 ?: Opens Search menu.
 C: Copies whatever image you're highlighting over into the clipboard.
 Prioritizes the highlight caused by the mouse, but if no image is being moused over, will copy the image highlighted using P and N.